LayerManager/layman/REST.md

 ### PUT Layer
 Update information about existing layer.
 It deletes updated layer sources first, and then publishes them again with new parameters.
+THe processing chain is similar to [POST Layers](#post-layers).

+Response to this request may be returned sooner than the processing chain is finished to enable asynchronous processing.

 #### Request
 Content-Type: `multipart/form-data`